Frequently asked questions

 Does insurance cover doula services?

 Insurance companies are just starting to realize the value of doulas.
 People who employ doulas have generally lower medical costs.
-Some couples have been able to be reimbursed or use their flex spending to cover the cost.
+Some families have been able to be reimbursed through insurance or use their flexible spending accounts to cover the cost.
 Ask your individual insurance company.

 What if I can't afford a doula?